The Wannas Way: Afternoons by the Nile

 We drank hibiscus tea, playing backgammon outside his art gallery, candidly discussing Islam, art, burqas, Sufi poetry, and the mysteries of Upper Egypt.

-Each night, after sunset, the Mosque wails signalled the breaking of the Ramadan fast, and instantly, the table was obscured by a series of feverish brown fingers, relenting only to light cigarettes and scroll through Instagram, where Egyptian girls in hijabs stared out at you with a look of culturally restrained defiance.
+Each night, after sunset, the Mosque wails signaled the breaking of the Ramadan fast, and instantly, the table was obscured by a series of feverish brown fingers, relenting only to light cigarettes and scroll through Instagram, where Egyptian girls in hijabs stared out at you with a look of culturally restrained defiance.

 Sayed explained, between the falafels and the motorbike rides through his village at the edge of the desert, that we were enjoying Wannas.
 A colloquial Arabic word for a connection, a getting-to-know-each-other - an exchange of ideas.